rulenge - NGARA agroforestry initiatives.org

 team is tending to the fire, roasting bananas for lunch to be shared after the labor is done.
 It’s a moment of hard work, teamwork, and simple joy.

-progress, they take a moment to examine one of the few avocado trees that were planted a few years ago.
+Staff members take a moment to examine one of the few avocado trees that were planted a few years ago.
 Holding the fruits still hanging on the branches, they reflect on the potential this farm holds.
+The site is a reminder that although only a few avocado trees exist now, there is a great need to expand the plantation.
+A larger avocado farm would not only benefit the current community but al

 Preparing some of the fruits of the harvest (beans) for storage.